utkarshcmu/grafana.org/content/blog/2018-08-10-timeshift-ep56.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="new-plugin-tag"><strong>NEW PLUGIN</strong></div><br/>
-				<strong>Windrose Panel</strong> - This new panel was developed in a joint effort as part of a research project in Taiwan.
+				<strong>WindRose Panel</strong> - This new panel was developed in a joint effort as part of a research project in Taiwan.
 A wind rose is a graphic tool used by meteorologists to give a view of how wind speed and direction are distributed at a location.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/fatcloud-windrose-panel?utm_source=blog&utm_campaign=timeshift_56" target="_blank"><strong>Install</strong></a>